Kansas City Medical Malpractice Attorneys

 If you believe that you or a loved one was the victim of poor medical treatment or substandard care, contact our Kansas City medical malpractice lawyers at Shamberg, Johnson & Bergman, Chtd. to discuss the specifics of your potential medical negligence claim.
-Our firm offers the professional, technical, and financial resources needed to handle the most complex types of medical negligence cases.
-We have been the area’s trusted choice for powerful legal representation since 1949 and have successfully secured more than $625 million for our clients to date.
+Our firm offers the professional, technical, and financial resources needed to handle the most complex types of medical negligence cases in Missouri.
+We have been the area’s trusted choice for powerful legal representation since 1949 and have successfully secured more than $750 million for our clients to date.
 We are proud to serve individuals within our community, as well as throughout the Midwest, and strive to offer the personalized, compassionate, and comprehensive support you need to move forward.

 Contact our firm online or call our office at (816) 542-5999 today to get started with a free initial consultation.
 There are no fees unless we win your case.

 Click on any of the topics below to jump to that section on the page:

 - Types of Medical Malpractice Cases We Handle

 - Why You Need an Experienced Medical Malpractice Attorney